Can Exercise Induced Serious Skin Conditions?Advertising Disclosure ?

 For sports activities that involve prolonged sun exposure, extra sun care and precautions must be taken.
 Here are some smart sun tips to help you preserve the health and beauty of your skin:

 - Time your sun activities wisely.
 Choose early morning or late afternoon to be up and about under the sun.
-Never soak in midday when sun shines its brightest.
+Never soak in midday when the sun shines its brightest.

 - Look for antioxidants.
 The best sunscreen formulas will have antioxidants in the ingredients list.
 These amp up your sun protection but also shield your skin cells from free radicals.